 Day-to-day work is, as you might expect, paperwork heavy, whether in tribunal hearings or during the extensive preparations leading up to them.
 Preparation, in fact, is the name of the game: “You deal with a large quantity of documents, so you’ll spend a lot of time reading and researching beforehand.
 You will continue to prepare until you enter the courtroom for whatever is ahead – it might be a cross-examination, it might be delivering submissions to the tribunal.
 Even in preliminary hearings, you still need to be very familiar with all the claims and facts, and what is likely to happen at the final hearing – what arguments are likely to come out and which facts still need to be settled.”

-The reams of paperwork, while integral to the system, can also be a spanner in the works, not least because the digital revolution hasn’t yet fully transpired in the legal sector.
-“It can be frustrating, how inefficient the court system in this country sometimes is – especially with employment work, which is still very much on paper,” explains Rachel.
-“Not having a printed copy of a certain document can really derail things.”
-The legal aid crisis has also hit hard: “As a result of our current system, a lot of people cannot afford legal advice, so when I act for a respondent, I’m often against litigants-in-person.
+However, the reams of paperwork, while integral to the system, can also be a spanner in the works, not least because the digital revolution hasn’t yet fully transpired in the legal sector.
+The legal aid crisis has also hit hard: “A lot of people cannot afford legal advice, so when I act for a respondent, I’m often against litigants-in-person.
 Employment law is becoming increasingly technical, so the system is becoming even more difficult for those without representation and one of the challenges is learning to manage this.”

 The two words that Rachel stresses when asked for wisdom to impart to budding barristers is ‘resilience’ and ‘perseverance’: “Be ready to do the work!
-Along with good academics, get in some work experience to demonstrate your interest in the field and to make sure you want to do this – and get along to a tribunal hearing to see how it works.
-This also shows that you are self-motivated; at the Bar you have to manage your time effectively to make sure your work is done.
+Along with good academics, get some work experience to demonstrate your interest in the field and make sure you want to do this.
+Go to a tribunal hearing to see how it works – this shows that you are self-motivated.
+At the Bar you must manage your time effectively to ensure your work is done.
 I don’t know anyone who has had a straightforward journey to pupillage; so a lot of perseverance and resilience are required to get to pupillage stage and then to have a successful career at the Bar.”
-If you’re genuinely interested in the law and people though, Rachel describes it as “the perfect job – you engage with people and their stories and see them through what is a fascinating system.”